ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 | `fixarray`, `array 16`, `array 32`                                 | [Array](../sql-reference/data-types/array.md)             |
 | `fixmap`, `map 16`, `map 32`                                       | [Map](../sql-reference/data-types/map.md)                 |

-By default, all inferred types are inside `Nullable`, but it can be changed using setting `schema_inference_make_columns_nullable`.
+By default, all inferred types are inside `Nullable`, but it can be changed using the setting `schema_inference_make_columns_nullable`.

 ## BSONEachRow {#bsoneachrow}

-In BSONEachRow each row of data is presented as BSON document.
-In schema inference ClickHouse reads BSON documents one by one and extracts values names and types from the data and then transform these types to ClickHouse types using the following types match:
+In BSONEachRow each row of data is presented as a BSON document.
+In schema inference ClickHouse reads BSON documents one by one and extracts values, names, and types from the data and then transforms these types to ClickHouse types using the following type matches:

 | BSON Type                                                                                     | ClickHouse type                                                                                                             |
 |-----------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|